-It’s very easy to allow your excitement to take hold and force you to send off applications willy nilly.
+It’s very easy to allow your excitement to take hold and force you to send off applications willy-nilly.

-Read every word of the home owner’s advert and make sure you understand the responsibilities they will be passing over to their house sitter.
+Read every word of the homeowner’s advert and make sure you understand the responsibilities they will be passing over to their house sitter.
 While a month in a lodge on the Serengeti might sound appealing at first, make sure you understand exactly what will be required of you during your stay.

 If you’re planning to house sit with your family, make sure that you decide exactly how much responsibility you are happy to take on and consider the suitability of the location.

 Similarly if you’re planning to house sit by yourself, make sure you are able to complete all the tasks set by the owners.
-Sometimes assignments are better suited to a couple or family, whereas others are ideal for single travellers.
+Sometimes sits are better suited to a couple or family, whereas others are ideal for single travellers.